 - 5.1 The register is maintained by CADQ on behalf of ASQC for relevant partnerships, School-based collaborative provision and validation service provision.
-It is maintained by ApSC for sub-contracted degree apprenticeships. - 5.2 Ongoing oversight of the accuracy of the register is undertaken by AcaPSC and ApSC.
+It is maintained by ApSC for sub-contracted degree apprenticeships. - 5.2 Ongoing oversight of the accuracy of the register is undertaken by AcaPSC and ApSC. - 5.3 SASQCs contribute to the update and accuracy of the register through formal communications with CADQ and the associated sub-committees.

-- 5.3 SASQCs contribute to the update and accuracy of the register through formal communications with CADQ and the associated sub-committees. - 5.4 Courses delivered in partnership with Wiley, placements and non sub-contracted higher education apprenticeships are not included in the collaborative register.
+- 5.4 MSQSC maintains oversight of Higher National Qualifications. - 5.5 Courses delivered in partnership with Wiley, placements and non sub-contracted higher education apprenticeships are not included in the collaborative register.
 Separate records of these arrangements are maintained by the appropriate departments.

-6. Business evaluation and due diligence
+6. Business Evaluation and due Diligence